Erdenebayar2/The_structure_of_orbit_closures_of_polynomial_loops/README.md

-# Orbit Closures of Polynomial Loops
+# The orbit closures of simple polynomial loops

 A prototype implementation of new algorithms for computing the ideal of the orbit closure of a polynomial loop when either: